owulveryck/blog/content/post/hip-terraform-part-I.md

 tfCommand.Meta.Ui = myUI
 {{</ highlight >}}

-So far, so good: we now have a new Terraform binary, that is working via gRPC with a very little bit of code.
+So far, so good: we now have a new Terraform binary, that is working via gRPC with a very little code.

 # What did we miss?